Gustav Fabergé: Life and career

-Gustav Fabergé lived in Dresden with his wife and their son Agathon until she died in August 17 1903.
+Gustav Fabergé lived in Dresden with his wife until she died in 1893.
 He died on 3 January 1894, aged 79, and was cremated in Gotha with his ashes buried next to his wife’s remains at Trinitatisfriedhof (Trinity Cemetery) in Dresden.
 A grave stone does not exist anymore.

 Statue in Pärnu

-Gustav Fabergé bronze statue was installed in Pärnu in 2015 in the year of the bicentenary of his birth.
-Pärnu Postimees, January 6, 2015 (No. 2), p.
-1.
+The Gustav Fabergé monument was revealed in Pärnu on January 3, 2015 in the year of the bicentenary of his birth.
+The bronze statue is a gift to the city from Alexander Tenzo, the founder of TENZO jewellery house.
+Composition authors are Alexander Tenzo and Vladislav Yakovsky, the sculptor Eugeny Burkov.
+The statue was erected with support of the City Government of Pärnu and Pärnu Fabergé Society represented by Tiina Ojaste and Toomas Kuter.